Skip to main content

 Quitting smoking asks you to stop doing something repeatedly, without an immediate reward.
 Smoking, by contrast, delivers a neurochemical signal within seconds of every cigarette.
 The reinforcement asymmetry is severe.

 Apps that mark milestones explicitly (first day, first week, first craving resisted, money saved) are not offering hollow encouragement.
-They are providing the immediate-feedback signal that the absence of smoking doesn't naturally supply.
-Positive reinforcement has a measurable effect on cessation outcomes, and it is particularly useful in the quieter weeks when progress feels invisible but is very real.
+They are providing the immediate-feedback signal that the absence of smoking does not naturally supply.
+Positive reinforcement has a measurable effect on cessation outcomes, and it is particularly useful in the quieter weeks when progress feels invisible but is real.

 Money saved as a motivational anchor